nammayatri/jenkins-config/README.md

 deploy --remote-build -s .#nixos
 ```

-NOTE: If deploying fails with rollback on NetworkManager issues, see https://github.com/serokell/deploy-rs/issues/91#issuecomment-846292218 (You mayi have to reboot the machine after deploying with rollback disable; and deploy again).
+NOTE: If deploying fails with rollback on NetworkManager issues, see https://github.com/serokell/deploy-rs/issues/91#issuecomment-846292218 (You may have to reboot the machine after deploying with rollback disable; and deploy again).

 To deploy the macOS slave node,